AI Digital Transformation for Swiss SMEs

 9. Frequently Asked Questions

-What Budget Should Be Planned for the AI Digital Transformation of an SME in Romandy?
+What Resources Should Be Planned for the AI Digital Transformation of an SME in Romandy?

 What Swiss Subsidies Are Available to Finance an AI Project for SMEs?